On turbulent relations: Introduction

-Parts~(ii) of these results apply to the case of \(Y\) being the $S_\infty$-space of countable structures and thus can be seen as justification of a metric space version of the so called Gromov's principle for discrete groups: ``No statement about all finitely presented groups is both non-trivial and true.''
+Parts~(ii) of this result applies to the case of \(Y\) being the \(S_\infty\)-space of countable structures and thus can be seen as justification of a metric space version of the so called Gromov's principle for discrete groups: ``No statement about all finitely presented groups is both non-trivial and true.''

-Problems on the classification theory of metric spaces were brought to light by Vershik~\cite{MR1691182}.
-That paper revisits the Uhryson space, a universal Polish metric space (every Polish space is isometric to a closed subset of Uhryson space), and uses it to show that the classification of Polish metric spaces up to isometry is not smooth.
-The problem of describing the complexity of the classification of Polish metric spaces up to isometry, and certain subfamilies of Polish metric spaces, was taken up later in Gao-Kechris~\cite{MR1950332}.
-Work on the classification of the quasi-isometry relation over the space of finitely generated groups was done by Thomas~\cite{MR2393184}.

-While the Gromov space and the Uhryson space are certainly not unrelated, they are not interchangeable for analyzing our initial problem on the generic geometry of the leaves of a foliated space.
-In particular, there is not such object as the canonical mapping from a foliated space into the hyperspace of closed subsets of Uhryson space.